 Accident at work case: Rehabilitation

-It is important that you speak to your specialise personal injury solicitor as soon as possible.
-As well as lodging the claim with your employer’s insurers she will also look to discuss rehabilitation to help you get better quicker (physiotherapy for example or even carers if your injury warrants it) and therefore back to work as quickly as possible.
+It is important that you speak to your specialist personal injury solicitor as soon as possible.
+As well as lodging the claim with your employer’s insurers they will also look to discuss rehabilitation to help you get better quicker (physiotherapy for example or even carers if your injury warrants it) and therefore back to work ( and doing your day to day activities) as quickly as possible.
 Always make sure you discuss your rehabilitation needs with your specialist solicitor.